-- portName The portName that is registered with asynGpib. - ttyName The name of the local serial port (e.g. "/dev/ttyS0"). - priority Priority at which the asyn I/O thread will run.
+- portName The portName that is registered with asynGpib. - ttyName The name of the local serial port (e.g. "/dev/ttyS0", "COM1"). - priority Priority at which the asyn I/O thread will run.
 If this is zero or missing,then epicsThreadPriorityMedium is used. - addr This argument is ignored since serial devices are configured with multiDevice=0. - noAutoConnect Zero or missing indicates that portThread should automatically connect.
-Non-zero if explicit connect command must be issued.
+Non-zero if explicit connect command must be issued. - noProcessEos If 0 then asynInterposeEosConfig is called specifying both processEosIn and processEosOut.